The message surrounding Sabbath rest is clear. It says over and over again to take one day each week and rest.

 1) Making a mental decision that regardless of what needs to be done on (x) day, I will simply rest.
 Laundry, you can wait.
 Work project, you can also wait.
 Cleaning that toilet – you definitely can wait!
 Making up my mind to abide in the Sabbath has helped me make it a priority.

 2) Leave the house and do something fun!
-I know this might not the be solution for everyone, but it just might be the catalyst to get your head and mind around what a refreshed soul feels like.
+I know this might not be a solution for everyone, but it just might be the catalyst to get your head and mind around what a refreshed soul feels like.
 By leaving your house, you leave the duties of being an employee, wife, and mama behind and add in a day of fun.
 Who doesn’t want to take a break from life to do something fun?!
 Most of us do, but few of us actually follow through on this.

 3) Start your day reading Scripture around Sabbath rest to remind yourself why it’s important.
 Journal around the anxieties and worries that plague you if these tasks are left untouched for an entire day.
 As you journal, surrender these anxieties over to God, asking him to give you a calm and peace-filled heart.